maurolacy/SpreadSheet/README.md

 # SpreadSheet

-A Spreadsheet in Rust with expressions and caching.
+A spreadsheet in Rust with expressions and caching.